CrudeOil/gamefacerec/readme.md

 ### For building:
 - Dx9 sdk
-- If you're using the affectiva stuff I'm using, you will need:
 - Windows visual c++
 - Affectiva SDK (make sure not to have a yearly revenue over $1,000,000)

+1. Edit build.bat to point to your VC directory and affydex SDK
+2. CD to project dir
+3. run build.bat